Transform

 Learn about the Mellon supported activities by visiting the Mellon Research Archive.

 • We launched our collective plans by creating an in-state cohort of Intersectional Pedagogy Fellows.
-With Mellon funds, and in special partnership with Utah State University’s Center for Intersectional Gender Studies and Research, we have gathered 14 scholar-teachers who together represent Utah State University, Weber State University, Salt Lake Community College, and the University of Utah.
+With Mellon funds, and in special partnership with Utah State University’s Center for Intersectional Gender Studies and Research, we gathered 14 scholar-teachers who together represent Utah State University, Weber State University, Salt Lake Community College, and the University of Utah.
+Our goal with this cohort was to foster instructor expertise with the pedagogy of Intersectional Studies (IS); provide examples of intersectional content; and galvanize collective conversations.

 From the University of Utah: